Editor & Publisher Jeff Brown.

 ABOUT UNITED WAY OF WASHTENAW COUNTY

-Since 1921, United Way of Washtenaw County brings people, organizations and resources together to create a thriving community for everyone.
-We focus on Health, Education and Financial Stability, the building blocks to a good quality of life, to strengthen the community and create opportunities for individuals and families.
-Our Volunteer Center provides an easy online way for people to connect with nonprofits and our 2-1-1 helpline refers more than 8,000 people annually to critically needed services.
-To learn more, donate, or volunteer, visit .
+As part of our 99-year history, the United Way of Washtenaw County brings people, organizations and resources together to create a thriving community for everyone.
+Our focus areas of Health, Education and Financial Stability provide the building blocks to strengthen the community and create opportunities for individuals and families.
+Our Volunteer Center provides an easy online way for people to connect with nonprofits in the community and our 2-1-1 helpline refers more than 8,000 people annually to critically needed services.
+To learn more, donate, or volunteer, visit uwgive.org.